 "I've seen an ambivalence emerge in some writers as they enter their fifties.
 You ask yourself, what am I really up to here?
 In a very small way I've become something of a public figure in my fifties.
 If you find yourself in this position, what are you supposed to do?
 The answer -- for me -- is to take it for what it's worth.
 Lend your name to worthy causes and help younger writers.
 Read other people's manuscripts.
 Try to open doors for young writers who are devoted to story and language, and who have serious questions about the fate of humanity.
 You say to yourself, once older writers gave to me (or didn't); now, regardless, I have to see who's coming along and how I can help them."

 The passages above come from: "Ursula K. Le Guin: The Art of Fiction No. 221" by John Wray (Paris Review, Fall 2013),A Circle of Quiet by Madeleine L'Engle (Harper San Francisco, 1972 ), and "The Big River: A Conversation with Barry Lopez on the McKenzie River" by Michael Shapiro (Michigan Quarterly Review, Fall 2005).
-All rights reserved by the authors.
+All rights reserved by the authors' estates.